Juul Sued by California for Marketing E-Cigarettes to Teens

 To contact the reporters on this story: Edvard Pettersson in Los Angeles at epettersson@bloomberg.net;Erik Larson in New York at elarson4@bloomberg.net

-To contact the editors responsible for this story: David Glovin at dglovin@bloomberg.net, Peter Jeffrey
+To contact the editors responsible for this story: David Glovin at dglovin@bloomberg.net, Peter Jeffrey, Peter Blumberg

 For more articles like this, please visit us at bloomberg.com